 They have a very Cold War-Esque origin story.
 Rumor has it that these chilies were smuggled out from behind the Iron Curtain in the 1980s, and they’ve grown in popularity ever since, both as a cooking chili and as an ornamental pepper plant.
 Growing three to four inches long with that shock orange color, these chilies do have a very dramatic appearance that’s terrific for landscaping.

 Three words best describe shipkas: spicy, crisp, and fruity.
 There’s a crunch to Bulgarian carrot chilies that makes it special among its cousins on the pepper scale.
 The crunchy skin makes these chilies excellent for pickling and roasting.

 The fruitiness and orange hue also make these chilies terrific for sauces, salsas, and chutneys.
-In fact, many people who try the Bulgarian carrot feel it’s one of the tastiest chilies they’ve ever tasted.
-The sweetness is similar to chilies typically found well up the Scoville scale, like the habanero and Scotch bonnet pepper, so you get the sweet without the sweat.
+In fact, many people who try the Bulgarian carrot pepper feel that it’s one of the tastiest chilies they’ve ever tasted.
+The sweetness is similar to chilies typically found well up the Scoville scale, like the habanero and scotch bonnet pepper, so you get the sweet without the sweat.
 Well…at least not as much sweat.
 These are still pretty darn hot chilies.